darcyvoutt/liquid-section-renderer/README.md

 The component includes built-in error handling for the following scenarios:

-- If neither `updates` array nor both `section` and `destination` attributes are provided, an error will be thrown
+- If neither `updates` array nor both `section` and `destination` attributes are provided, it will infer the current section it is within
 - If the provided `updates` array structure is invalid, an error will be thrown
 - If a section render request fails or times out, a `liquid-render-error` event will be dispatched